eth-educators/eth-docker-docs/website/docs/Support/Windows.md

     - In `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\Config`, set `MaxPollInterval` to hex `c`, decimal `12`.
     - Check `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\Parameters\NtpServer`.
 If it ends in `0x9` you are done.
 If it ends in `0x1` you need to adjust `SpecialPollInterval` in `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\TimeProviders\NtpClient` to read `3600`
   - Reboot, then from Powershell run `w32tm /query /status /verbose` to verify that w32time service did start.
 If it didn't, check triggers again.
 If all else fails, set it to Automatic Delayed startup
-- Time sync in WSL2 requires a kernel fix, which should be available around April 2021.
+- Time sync in WSL2 requires a kernel fix, which should be available around H2 2021.
 Windows 10 20H2 or newer is required.
 - Your node needs to run as a service for 24/7 uptime and security - user should not need to be logged in for node to run.
 How to differs between Docker Desktop and other ways of running.
 You'd be looking into Windows Task Scheduler.
 - Client diversity.
 Prysm does Windows-native, Lighthouse may as well.
 The other two would rely on a setup that runs them in Docker Desktop and WSL2,